Smana/smana.github.io/content/en/post/cnpg/index.md

 [...]
 ```

-The operator immediately notice the change, adds a standby instance and starts the replication process.
+The operator immediately notices the change, adds a standby instance, and starts the replication process.

 ```console
 kubectl cnpg status -n demo ogenki